What happens when our brain distorts our thinking?

 “I was just in the right place at the right time”

-“There is no point me doing that, I’m hopeless at it”
+“There is no point me trying, I’m hopeless at it”

 “He always gets the best jobs”

 “I got it wrong again, I’m such a loser!”

-We use dialogue, words and emotions to represent these experiences, but detail and context is often lost in translation.
-Some aspects of our experiences hold more weight and focus than others and therefore our thoughts are distorted and we lose information, consciously or unconsciously.
+We use dialogue, words and emotions to represent these experiences, but detail and context are often lost in translation.

-Known at “Cognitive Distortion” this process affects our feelings, actions and behaviour.
+Known as “Cognitive Distortion” this process affects our feelings, actions and behaviour.
 It informs our underlying beliefs and the assumptions we make about ourselves and the world around us.
-It tells us what we are capable of or what we are allowed to do and holds us back from making certain decisions, taking certain steps or from trying new things.
+It tells us what we are capable of or what we are allowed to do and holds us back from making certain decisions, taking certain steps or trying new things.
 This negative interpretation of our experiences can lead to anxiety, stress and low self-esteem.

 It gets in the way of us achieving our aspirations!

 These irrational thoughts and beliefs are unconsciously reinforced over time, and therefore become very hard to change.
 But you can change them!
-It isn’t easy but through recognising your cognitive distortions you can raise your self-awareness and challenge your limiting thoughts so as to move forward in a satisfactory and fulfilling way towards your aspirations.
+It isn’t easy but through recognising and understanding your cognitive distortions you can challenge and change your limiting negative thoughts.

 David D Burns, a leading psychiatrist in the field of cognitive behaviour, identified the below 10 key cognitive distortions in his "The Feeling Good Handbook " (1989).

 I’ve included examples of how these have played out in my or my clients' experience.